 After 50 years of constitutional protection, on the last 24th of June, Roe v.
 Wade was overturned: the Supreme Court stepped back and restored the power of states to ban abortion.
-With the procedure being down to the states, it is expected that at least 26 will introduce restrictions and bans.
+With the procedure being down to the states, we expect that at least 26 will introduce restrictions and bans.

 Still, 16 states will continue to protect the right for women to access abortion and have committed to aid abortion-seekers coming from neighbour states with more restrictive laws.
 Moreover, some states, such as Maine, will not only protect this right but are also making efforts to render easy access to the procedure by allowing highly trained nurses and physician assistants to perform it.
 Likewise, once the bill goes effective on the 1st of July, many of these states will require health insurance plans covering pregnancy care to cover abortion as well.

 This change in Americans’ reproductive rights has shocked the world.
 Leaders from different countries and the World Health Organisation have branded the change in paradigm as a ‘backwards step’.
 People from across the globe are as stunned as the American citizens to see how ‘the land of the free’ is losing its liberty.
-Thus, it is now a widespread concern other rights could be countermanded.
+Thus, it is now a widespread concern the institutions could countermand other rights.
 In this line, Elizabeth Nash from the Guttmacher Institute manifested in the New York Times ‘What we’re seeing right now is the build-up of decades where state legislatures have been adopting restriction after restriction, and now they’re moving to adopt ban after ban’.

 A broader spectrum: the state of abortion globally